wix/cli-app-templates/stock-countdown/README.md

 ### Site plugin panel customization

-The site plugin's panel uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Editor SDK](https://dev.wix.com/docs/sdk/host-modules/editor/introduction) to create an interface that allows the user to select a stock threshold below which the counter will be to displayed.
+The site plugin's panel uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Editor SDK](https://dev.wix.com/docs/sdk/host-modules/editor/introduction) to create an interface that allows the user to select a stock threshold below which the counter will be displayed.

 Customize the panel to add more settings or change the appearance.